MakeSchool-Tutorials/Peeved-Penguins-SpriteBuilder-Swift/P8-Levels-SpriteBuilder/content.md

 ![image](https://s3.amazonaws.com/mgwu-misc/Spritebuilder+Tutorial/Spritebuilder_Levels.png)

 Congratulations, this is your first level!
 Now add some content.
-Pull multiple *seal.ccb* files and different images of ice blocks (*tallblock.png*, etc) to this scene.
+Pull multiple *Seal.ccb* files and different images of ice blocks (*tallblock.png*, etc) to this scene.
 Be sure to place some items at the very left edge of the level (this way they will be visible when we load the level - even before we have implemented a scrolling mechanism).
 Your